-The global rolling stock market share was worth US$ 53.4 Billion in 2018.
+The global rolling stock market reached a value of US$ 55 Billion in 2019.
 Rolling stock refers to all wheeled vehicles that run on railway tracks and includes both powered and unpowered coaches, carriages, passenger cars and freight wagons.
 It is considered to be one of the most cost-effective modes of conveyance for commuters as well as for transporting heavy or bulky goods over long distances.
 It can also be easily customized as per the exact requirements of the end user and provides a larger carrying capacity in comparison to other forms of transportation.
 As a result, it offers extensive applicability in various industries such as oil and gas, automotive, and mining where tank wagons are used to transport multiple deliverables, industrial chemicals, petrol and diesel.

 The report has also analysed the competitive landscape of the market along with the profiles of the key players.

 Call us on

 Drop us an email at